Colin Williams – Chair of Governors

 Christian Schofield – Co-opted

 Christian became a co-opted Governor in 2016.
-He has eleven years’ experience as a secondary school English teacher in both the private and state sectors, including give years to date as a Special Educational Needs Co-ordinator.
+He has eleven years’ experience as a secondary school English teacher in both the private and state sectors, including five years to date as a Special Educational Needs Co-ordinator.
 He has two children currently at the school.

 Christian believes passionately that all children should have the opportunity to gain excellent academic qualifications, irrespective of background.